Meatless Meals for Dogs and Cats

 Dangerous and Unsupervised Industry

 Feeding companion animals commercial pet foods may be jeopardizing their health.
 Supermarket pet foods are often composed of ground-up parts of animals that U.S. Department of Agriculture inspectors have deemed unfit for human consumption.
-The U.S. Food and Drug Administration (FDA) defines “meat meal,” a common ingredient in pet food, as “the rendered product from mammal tissues, exclusive of any added blood, hair, horn, hide trimmings, manure, stomach and rumen contents….and parts of animals one would not think of as ‘meat.’”1 The flesh of animals who fall into one of the categories of the four D’s—dead, dying, diseased, or disabled—is what often goes into pet food.2
+The Association of American Feed Control Officials (AAFCO), which sets standards for both animal feeds and pet foods in the United States, defines “meat meal,” a common ingredient in pet food, as “rendered product from mammal tissues, exclusive of any added blood, hair, hoof, horn, hide trimmings, manure, stomach and rumen contents except in such amounts as may occur unavoidably in good processing practices.”1 The flesh of animals who fall into one of the categories of the four D’s—dead, dying, diseased, or disabled—is what often goes into pet food.2

 Most pet foods contain the same hormones, pesticides, and antibiotics that are found in commercial meat products for humans.
 Other additives can be toxic and go unnoticed until it’s too late.
-While the pet-food industry falls under the purview of the FDA, they leave it up to The Association of American Feed Control Officials to set standards, but it does not enforce them nor does it conduct any testing of food.3
+While the pet-food industry falls under the purview of the Food and Drug Administration, they leave it up to the AAFCO to set standards, but it does not enforce them nor does it conduct any testing of food.3

 And just like a human diet of meat negatively impacts the environment, so does feeding meat to our companion animals.
 One study estimated that U.S. cats and dogs eat 25 percent of all animal-derived calories in the country, rank fifth in global meat-consumption, and could release as much as 64 tons of greenhouse gasses.4